Create a React Micro Frontend

 # Add Page

-Next, let's add our widget to a page so we can view the Resource URL
+Next, let's add our widget to a page so we can view the Resource URL.

-If you're getting started with a new install of Entando, let's add our widget to the Home
+If you're getting started with a new install of Entando, let's add our widget to the Home page:

 For Experienced Entando users: